kompakt/b3d/readme.md

 ## Introduction

-The Berlin3 [Details](http://berlin3.com) software for music businesses provides rudimentary data access in the form of full table dumps.
+The Berlin3 [Details](http://berlin3.com) software for music businesses provides data access in the form of full table dumps.
 It's up to the user to construct the graph and assemble a data model for further usage.
 The following entities are available: releases, products, artists, labels, prices, product-tracks, tracks and stock.
 These entities build up the following structure:

 ```
 + release (1)